 - Persons claiming a ‘future risk”: In contrast, these applicants must submit medical reports to substantiate their claim of future risks, defined as possible “serious concrete risks” upon return.
 According to the BAMF’s guidelines, such a medical report has to be issued by a qualified specialist.
 This means that, as a rule, statements by doctors who are not specialists in the respective medical area should not be accepted.
 Furthermore, the statements are only accepted if the specialist is entitled to use the title of “medical doctor” in Germany.
 This also means that statements by other health professionals (such as psychologists or psychotherapists) are generally not deemed sufficient, and that they may only provide a reason to further examine the applicant’s claim.

 The BAMF‘s requirements for medical statements are based on legislation which has considerably tightened the rules for the substantiation of diseases in recent years.
-In 2016, stricter rules for medical statements were introduced with regard to the so-called “impediments to deportation” which might result in a toleration (Duldung) based on national law.
-With the introduction of a new amendment in 2019, the same rules apply to asylum procedures in which medical reasons are presented which might result in a humanitarian status.
+In 2016, stricter rules for medical statements were introduced with regard to the so-called “impediments to removal” which might result in a toleration (Duldung) based on national law.
+With the introduction of a new amendment in 2019, the same rules apply to asylum procedures in which medical reasons are presented which might result in a removal ban based on conditions in the country of return.
 At the same time, the requirements for medical certificates have been expanded: The law now stipulates that a medical certificate should in particular set out:

 - the actual circumstances which have led to the professional assessment of the applicant‘s condition;